Yandex Cloud

 Q4 2022Q4 2022

-• Increased maximum storage capacity for cluster:
+• Increased the maximum storage capacity for clusters:

 • Based on network HDDs and SSDs: 1024 GB → 2048 GB